|

 What did they begin?

-18. U.S. Rep. Barbara Jordan served on an historic committee.
+18. U.S. Rep. Barbara Jordan served on a historic US House Committee.

-19. Ruth Bader Ginsburg is the second woman to do what?
+19. Ruth Bader Ginsburg was the second woman to do what?
 Look it up!

 Who was the first woman to achieve this position?